Jump to ratings and reviews

 I particularly liked the small bits and bobs of Lewis’s thoughts on other writers.
 I wonder if he would be a little embarrassed knowing his personal opinions of these writers (many his contemporaries) were made public.
 Most were not glowing reviews.
 I enjoyed it nonetheless.
 Surprisingly, he loved my favorite author, Nathaniel Hawthorne, despite his one shortcoming—he was an American.

-Profile Image for L. Taylor.
+Profile Image for Rachel Hope.

-Profile Image for Roderick Vonhögen.
+Profile Image for Roderick Vonhogen.

 January 28, 2023